-In the last few decades, streets, in downtown or residential areas, have also functioned as integral components of the major drainage system when pipe and channel capacities have been exceeded (Smith, 2006).
-Flow velocity and flow depth limits shall be considered with regard for the safety of children and stability of cars.
-Car stability is significant because of the potential for increased flood levels due to floodway blockage.
-The recommended safety limits for road intersections are V{av} . $d{av} <= 0.35 \text{ m}^2/\text{s}$ and $d{av} <= 0.30 \text{m}$, (using the cross-section at the kerb on the downstream side of the intersection on the floodway route, where V{av} is the average velocity of channel flow, and d{av} is the average flow distance in the channel network), subject also to $d{max} < 0.30 \text{ m}$, measured at the intersection point of the road centerline with the crown.
-Floodway hydraulics may be determined using Manning's Equation (Melbourne Water Technical Working Group, 1996).
+In the last fc2 decades, streets, in downtown or residential areas, have also functioned as integral components of the major drainage system when pipe and channel capacities have been exceeded (Smith, 2006).
+The velocity and flow depth limits shall be considered with regard for the safety of children and stability of cars.
+Car stability is significant because of the 2 tential for increased flood levels due to floodway blockage.
+The recommended safety limits for road intersections are $V{av}.d{av} <= 0.35$ m2/s and $d{av} <= 0.30$ m, (using the cross-section at the kerb 11 he downstream side of the intersection on the floodway route, where V{av} is the average velocity 2 channel flow, and d{av} is the average flow distance in the channel network), subject also to $d{max} < 0.30$ m measured at the intersection point of the road centerline with the crown.
+Floodway hydraulics may be determined using Mathing's Equation (Melbourne Water Technical Working Group, 1996).

 A diffusion wave numerical model was used to simulate storm water runoff at super elevation transitions.
-It was found that maximum ponding depth did not depend significantly on the longitudinal gradient, but the location of maximum ponding depth was very sensitive to it, moving from the outside pavement edge for small longitudinal slopes, to the center of the roadway for moderate slopes, and to the inside pavement edge for large longitudinal gradients (Charbeneau, Jeong, & Barrett, 2008).
-A Laser Mobile Mapping System (LMMS) made it possible to identify sinks on the roadside, i.e. locations where water flow accumulated and potentially entered the road.
+It was found that maximum ponding depth did not depend significantly on the longitudinal gradient, but the location of maximum ponding depth was very sensitive to it, moving from the outside pavement edge for small longitudinal slopes, to the center of the roadway for moderate slopes, and to the inside pavement 27 ge for large longitudinal gradients (Charbeneau, Jeong, & Barrett, 26)8).
+A Laser Mobile Mapping System (LMMS) made it possible to identify sinks on the roadside, 6. locations where water flow accumulated and potentially entered the road.
 In addition, the method was used to analyze the surface flow over the road's surface.
 The new method has been demonstrated on a stretch of 153 meters along the Galician mountain road (Wang et al., 2014).

-Simulating homogeneous and non-homogeneous network types to estimate the effect of road networks, and building groups with the use of a two-dimensional runoff flow model and a one-dimensional slot-model, can be used to simulate ground surface runoff flow and sewer pipe flow, showing that a non-homogeneous case could calculate more reasonable results (Lee et al., 2016).
+Simulating homogeneous and non-homogeneous network types to estimate the effect from the two states of a two-dimensional runoff flow model and a one-dimensional slot-model, can be used to simulate ground surface runoff flow and sewer pipe flow, showing that a non-homogeneous case could calculate more reasonable results (Lee et al., 2016).
 Simulation in this study is performed with the use of a KINEROS-based hydrology model, using Geographical Information Systems (GIS) software.